MLXIO

 Practice 1: Shift-Left Security Testing

-"Shifting left" means moving security testing earlier in the software development lifecycle.
-The earlier vulnerabilities are detected, the easier and cheaper they are to fix.
+“Shifting left” means moving security testing earlier in the development lifecycle, when issues are easier and cheaper to fix.
+Instead of waiting for a penetration test or production incident, teams identify weaknesses during design, coding, and build stages.

 Why Shift Left?